djienne/HL-Delta/README.md

+FORKED VERSION with added coins and uses address instead of Vault

 # HyperVault Delta Bot v1.0.0

 A delta-neutral trading bot for HyperLiquid exchange, designed to create and manage delta-neutral positions across spot and perpetual markets.